SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ## Changes

 ### Project Goals
 <p> The goal of the notebook being followed is to give an overview of the Support Vector Machine machine learning algorithm.
+For credit to the author and reference a link to the notebook being followed can be found at the following link: https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html <br>
-One task this notebook completes which inspired the current project is the classification of a number of images of famous people into the correct person in the image.</p>
+One task this notebook completes which inspired the current project is the classification of a number of images of famous people into the correct person labelled in the training data.</p>
 <br>

 ![Categories](Images/dataexploration.png)

 <br>
-<g> The goal of this project has been changed to the classification of a number of images of people.
-The classes to be identified are not wearing glasses, wearing glasses or wearing sunglasses.
+<g> The goal of this project has been changed to another image classification task.
+The classes to be identified from a number of images of people are those not wearing glasses, those wearing glasses or those wearing sunglasses.
 This project will attempt to use Support Vector Machine machine learning techniques to make these classifications based on the input images.

 ### Data Source
 <p> The source notebook retrieves the data it uses for its predictions from included datasets within the sklearn platform.
 This project instead sources its data from kaggle using twos datasets.
-Two datasets are used to boost the amount of data available to try and increase prediction acccuracy.
+These wwo datasets are used to boost the amount of data available to try and increase prediction acccuracy.
 The two datasets used are as follows:

 1. **Glasses and Covering**
     - **Description**: This dataset was designed for the training of facial recognition.
 This contains a total of 2537 images of faces where the images are aligned and cropped around the face.
 This dataset contains 5 classes, plain (no glasses), glasses (with glasses), sunglasses (with sunglasses), sunglasses-imagenet (additional sunglasses) and coverings( faces with various coverings eg. masks).
 The image class is defined by the directory it is in within the dataset.